Best Honey for Cooking

 Buckwheat Honey

-Its bold, malty flavor stands up to BBQ sauces, smoked meats, and deeply flavored glazes.
-Creates exceptional barbecue sauce when combined with tomato, vinegar, and spices.
-Pairs with strong flavors that would drown out milder honeys.
+Its bold, malty, molasses-adjacent flavor stands up to BBQ sauces, smoked meats, pulled pork, and deeply flavored glazes.
+Creates exceptional barbecue sauce when combined with tomato paste, apple cider vinegar, and smoked paprika.
+Use it where a milder honey would be invisible.

 $10-$22 per jar